cdl-saarland/AnICA-UI/README.md

 in a web browser (tested mainly with Chromium) at `http://127.0.0.1:8000/anica/`.

-All pages of the UI have a "Help" button in the top-right corner that opens a side pane with information about the current page.
+All pages of the UI have a "Open Docs" button in the top-right corner that opens a side pane with information about the current page.

 ### Adding New Campaigns